simple-statistics/simple-statistics/README.md

-Does a [quantile](http://en.wikipedia.org/wiki/Quantile) of a dataset `sample`, at p. `sample` must be a one-dimensional _sorted_ array of numbers, and `p` must be a single number from zero to one.
+Does a [quantile](http://en.wikipedia.org/wiki/Quantile) of a dataset `sample`, at p. `sample` must be a one-dimensional _sorted_ array of numbers, and `p` must be a single number greater than or equal to zero and less than or equal to one.

 ### .iqr(sample)